the-isf-academy/making-with-code-zola/site/content/courses/cs9/unit00/labs/lab9_git/_index.md

 Let's practice.

-### [Step 0: Edit files]
+### [Step 0: Edit the README]

-Today we are going to start working on the project, starting with the design.
+Today we are going to practice commiting files to Github.
+Let's start by editing the `README.md` file.

 {{< code-action "Open the" >}}  `README.md` **file using Atom:**